Annotation Lab is now the NLP Lab – the Free No-Code AI by John Snow Labs

-To ease and speed up the annotation process for DL model training, John Snow Labs offers a FREE enterprise-grade Annotation Lab.
+To ease and speed up the NLP annotation process for DL model training, John Snow Labs offers a FREE enterprise-grade Annotation Lab.
 This is a tool for human-in-the-loop annotation for all types of documents (text, image, PDF, video, audio), which supports a wide range of annotation tasks: classification, NER, relation extraction, assertion status detection, and summarization.

 This blog post is the second part of a series of posts covering the concrete steps to follow when putting together annotation projects.
 Here, I illustrate how available resources such as rules and pre-trained models can be reused to speed up the manual data preparation for DL Model training.
 The use case is that of recipe data analysis for detecting ingredients, quantities or cooking time and temperature.